 Let Me Bing That For You

-Bing is an afterthought for many advertisers, but it definitely has its place.
-And yes, Bing Ads rebranded to Microsoft Advertising, but I’ll probably think of it as Bing for years.
+Bing is an afterthought for many advertisers, but it has its place.
+It’s Microsoft Advertising nowadays, but I’ll probably think of it as Bing for years to come.

-Bing has a few things going for it.
 Its user base is disproportionately older and wealthier.
-While some Google-avoiders almost certainly use Bing, I believe that its main audience is Microsoft devotees and people that don’t know how to change their browser’s default search engine.
+While some Google-avoiders almost certainly use Bing, I believe that its main audience is people that don’t know how to change their browser’s default search engine.
 If you’re looking to advertise a considered purchase with a longer buying cycle, the Bing audience might be a better bet than the Google audience.

 But, Bing has its fair share of downsides.
 While Microsoft makes it as easy as possible to replicate your AdWords success, Bing is still a different system, and its logistical hoops take some time to jump through.
-Google Analytics doesn’t do the goal-import handshake with Bing, so you’ll have to place the Bing pixel and recreate your conversion actions.
-And for those of us that are addicted to our engagement metrics, not having average session durations and pages per session and such readily available within the ad engine is a disappointment.
-There is far less search volume than on Google Ads, so the amount of opportunity available often isn’t enough to tempt advertisers away from Google.
+Google Analytics doesn’t do the goal-import handshake with Bing, so you’ll have to place the UET pixel and recreate your conversion actions.
+And for those of us that are addicted to our engagement metrics, not having average session durations and pages per session and such readily available within the ad interface is a disappointment.
+There is far less search inventory than on Google, so the amount of opportunity available often isn’t enough to tempt advertisers away from Google.

 Regardless, I do recommend Bing for advertisers that are challenged by diminishing returns in Google Ads.